Kenza1525/Potato-disease-classification/README.md

 # Potato-disease-classification
-Potato Disease Classification using TensorFlow and CNNs.
-Aims to help farmers reduce economic losses by identifying diseases using convolutional neural networks.
-Project includes model building with TensorFlow and CNNs, TensorFlow Serving, and optimization with quantization and TensorFlow Lite.
-Dataset used is Potato Diseases Dataset.
+The project aims to help farmers reduce economic losses by identifying diseases using convolutional neural networks.
+It includes model building with TensorFlow and CNNs, TensorFlow Serving, and optimization with quantization and TensorFlow Lite.
+Dataset used is [Plant Village Dataset](https://www.kaggle.com/datasets/arjuntejaswi/plant-village) which includes images of various plant diseases.